ship4sun/Coursera_Machine_Learning/README.md

 # Coursera_Machine_Learning

-This is the assignment for machin learning class for Data Scientist Specialized Courses of COURSERA.
+This is the assignment for machin learning class for Data Science Specialization Courses of COURSERA.

 You can see the HTML on web page with below address.